 When it comes to determining a bail amount that a defendant must pay to be released, courts will usually impose additional limitations or requirements on defendants when determining the amount.

-Therefore, these limitations are similar to those on people who are found guilty of a crime and sentenced to deferred adjudication or probation.
+Therefore, these limitations are similar to those that the court uses when they find someone guilty of a crime and sentences them to deferred adjudication or probation.

 Violating bail conditions can lead to the police taking the defendant into custody until their trial.
 Additionally, they can forfeit any amount paid.
-Here are a few typical conditions associated with bail:
+Here are a few typical bail conditions:

 - Pretrial Check-ins: Similar to a parole or probation officer, people on bail have to report with pre-trial service officers.
 Therefore, pre-trial service officers monitor defendants before trial to make sure they are following all policies imposed by the court.